james2m/seedbank/README.md

 The reason behind Seedbank is laziness.
 When I checkout or re-visit a project I don't want to mess around getting my environment setup I just want the code and a database loaded with data in a known state.
 Since the Rails core team were good enough to give us rake db:setup it would be rude not to use it.

+    rake db:setup  # Create the database, load the schema, and initialize with the seed data (use db:reset to also drop the db first)

 To achieve this slothful aim Seedbank renames the original db:seed rake task to db:seed:original, makes it a dependency for all the Seedbank seeds and adds a new db:seed task that loads all the common seeds in db/seeds plus all the seeds for the current Rails environment.

 Installation